A befriending scheme that brings Christian volunteers alongside those who are losing their sight

 We also need mature Christian volunteers and supportive churches to coordinate future schemes, to ensure that volunteers receive good support and pastoral care, and to establish good relationships with local eye clinics and services to ensure effective matching of clients and volunteers.
 So if you have relevant experience to bring and a supportive church network, we would love to hear from you.

-If you are a health or social care professional or know someone who is newly adjusting to life with sight loss and might benefit from having a Journeying volunteer, do get in touch.
+If you are a health or social care professional or know someone who is newly adjusting to life with sight loss and might benefit from having a Journeying With volunteer, do get in touch.
 Clients must be over 18, living within the project area and diagnosed with long term sight loss or a condition leading to permanent loss of sight.

 We will ensure that you have the training, support and resources you need to feel equipped and confident as a Journeying With volunteer.
 We will also offer ongoing supervision and peer support on a regular basis.

-Once we receive your completed application, we will contact you to arrange a short interview, after which we follow up with your referees, arrange the usual security checks and book you in for the initial training.
+Once we receive your completed application, we will contact you to arrange a short interview, after which we will follow up with your referees, arrange the usual security checks and book you in for the initial training.

 To protect everyone’s safety, we arrange DBS security checks (as you may be in contact with vulnerable adults), carry out risk assessments before clients and volunteers are matched, and ensure appropriate insurance cover.
 Torch will also cover all reasonable travel expenses for the pilot scheme.